 Creating Your First Pin From Templates

-Congrats you have a template, I know, I know it doesn't seem like a time saver at the moment since you just went through all that work to create the template.
+Congrats!
+You have your first template, I know, I know it doesn't seem like a time saver at the moment since you just went through all that work to create the template.

 But the good news is you can reuse that template over and over.
-So your hard work now will continue pay you back in the future.
-If you don't want to spend the time creating a bunch of templates there is good news, you can still get the benefits of templates without creating your own.
+So you do the hard work now and will continue to be rewarded in the future.
+If you don't want to spend the time creating a bunch of templates yourself, there is good news, you can still get the benefits of templates without creating your own.

 Buying Social Media Templates

-You can simple buy them from a designer, yep, you can find social media templates for sale online on private websites and marketplaces like these ones here on Etsy.
+You can simply buy them from a designer, yep, you can find social media templates for sale online on private websites and marketplaces like these ones here on Etsy.